tgoldenphoenix/my-markdown-notes/docs/programming-md/prog-languages/java/springMVC-thymeleaf.md

   - No practical limit on data length.

 - `forward`:
-  - Cả 2 đều là chuyển trang phía server, client không liên quan.
+  - Cả 2 (forward & redirect) đều là chuyển trang phía server, client không liên quan.
   - Forward chuyển dữ liệu đi theo.
   - A forwarding is done without letting the client know that, It is used to do internal communication at server (chuyển trang phía server).
 The URL in Browser remains unchanged
   - request attributes and parameters are preserved during the forward.
   - If the previous scope is required, or the user doesn’t need to be informed, but the application also wants to perform an internal action then use forwarding.
-  - login thành công => forward
+  - login thành công => forward kèm theo dữ liệu user
 - `sendRedirect`:
   - Chuyển trang không kèm theo dữ liệu.
   - Redirect chạy nhanh hơn forward => ưu điểm của re-direct.